nickybell/smpa2152/misc/new_content/README.md

 * [`{gwalkr}`](https://github.com/Kanaries/GWalkR) is an interactive tool for data visualizations that runs in the RStudio IDE

 ### Images
-* `nyt_county_shift_*.png`: [NYT](https://www.nytimes.com/interactive/2025/05/25/us/politics/trump-politics-democrats.html) graphics showing that more counties shifting red than blue, but misses the context of the data: counties are not equally weighted
-* `income_pres_vote.jpeg`: tells a story with data similar to FT graph showing change in Labour share of vote by income (@thomasjwood)
 * `pew_opt_in_young_people.png`: 12% of younger respondents in opt-in samples say that they are licensed to operate a submarine :)
-* `truncated_axis_spr.png`: poll release from [SP&R](https://x.com/SusquehannaPR/status/1909231029061050458) that egregiously truncates the y-axis
 * `fireworks_injuries.jpeg` (from Vox) and `ufo_sightings.png` (from Economist): both great examples of confounders (July -> DV confounded by July 4 fireworks)
-* `vacation_days.jpg`: good example of using closures in data viz
 * `catholic_church_attendance.jpeg`: good example of selection bias - weak Catholics are selecting out of the Catholic sample
-* `views_of_x_partisan_reasoning.png`: good example of confounding

 ### Lecture materials
 * [Linear regression explainer](https://mlu-explain.github.io/linear-regression/)